101 Introduction to Media Studies (4)

 A guided individual study with primary focus on the production of a documentary short film.
 The production work will be supplemented by guided study in the history and theory of documentary film.
 Course enrollment is limited to one student per semester.
 Prerequisite: COMM 250 and consent.
 Offered selected semesters.

 An introduction to the study of newsgathering, reporting, and writing across multiple media platforms, including ethical, legal, and stylistic concerns.
 Prerequisite: ENG 105 with a grade of C or higher.
-Offered each semester.
+Offered every semester.

-A practical workshop in which students discover and develop a specialty writing for the student newspaper.
-The course may be repeated one time; however, the student must work on two different sections of the newspaper.
+A practical workshop in which students discover and develop a specialty writing for The Marlin Chronicle, which includes print, online, and social media formats.
+The course may be repeated one time; however, the student must work on two different sections.
 Prerequisite: ENG 105 with a grade of C or higher or consent.
-Offered each semester.
+Offered every semester.

 An introduction to the public relations and advertising profession with an emphasis on writing.
 Students examine the role of public relations and advertising in a free society and the demands and constraints, including ethical ones, placed upon them.
 They write background or briefing papers, press releases, informational and persuasive copy, and find promotable elements in products and services.
 Identical to COMM 328.
-Prerequisite: Sophomorestatus or consent.
-Offered each semester.
+Prerequisite: Sophomore status or consent.
+Offered every semester.

 An opportunity for editors of The Marlin Chronicle to superintend the professional performance of their sections.
-Editors runweekly budget meetings; make assignments; encourage, assist, and evaluate staff; and produce a responsible, quality publication.
+Editors run weekly budget meetings; make assignments; encourage, assist, and evaluate staff; and produce a responsible, quality publication.
 May be repeated for credit.
 Prerequisite: consent.
-Offered each semester.
+Offered every semester.